elasticluster/elasticluster/docs/configure.rst

 Processing of configuration values
 ==================================

-Within each ``key=value`` assignment, the *value* part undergoes the following
+Within each ``key=value`` assignment, the *value* part undergoes the following transformations:
-transformations:

 * References to enviromental variables of the form ``$VARNAME`` or ``${VARNAME}`` are replaced by the content of the named environmental variable, wherever they appear in a *value*.

-  For instance, the following configuration snippet would set the OpenStack user name equal to the Linux user name on the computer where ElastiCluster is running::
+  For instance, the following configuration snippet would set the OpenStack user name equal to the login name on the computer where ElastiCluster is running::

       [cloud/openstack]
-      username = $USER
+      username = ${LOGNAME}
       # ...

 * The following special strings are substituted, wherever they appear in a